Skip to contents

 Data sets

-prepare_ml() produces a list that contains the data set both with (data_prep) and without (data_raw) applying the specified ML preparation steps.
-Both versions are split in train and test set.
-In addition, split contains the combined rsample::initial_split() object that the train and test data was extracted from.
-Depending on the programming workflow, one might be more convenient to use than the other.
+prepare_ml() produces an object of class martini_ml, a list that contains the data set both with (data$prep) and without (data$raw) applying the specified ML preparation steps.
+Both versions are split in train and test set (if train_prop = 1 and no data splitting is performed, the test slots are NULL)

-For convenient extraction of the full, i.e. unsplit, data set, one may use `get_data():
+For convenient extraction of the full, i.e. unsplit, data set, one may use the helper function get_data(), selecting either raw or prepared data:

 # by default, prepared data is extracted